omarmeslam/Fire_System/README.md

 #Fire State if (temp >50 & smoke>50):
 -The system prints Fire on LCD.
 -red led will light up to indicate Fire state.
+-open Buzzer and Water Pump.
 -send SMS message "system is fire, please fix the problem".
 -LCD prints option for reset system, click 1.
 -to reset system will click 1, then LCD will print Enter Password, LCD will print wrong password if you enterd a wrong password and give you option to try again.